AIRBOSS DEFENSE GROUP

 The ADG leadership team brings together decades of commercial and defense sector experience.
 Each ADG executive has managed growth and expansion initiatives that has contributed to its current broad portfolio of survivability product and services.

-Along with his business experience, Patrick served as an Infantry officer in the United States Army (active and reserve) from 2002 to 2012.
+Prior to his business experience, Patrick served as an infantry officer in the United States Army (active and reserve) from 2002 to 2012.
 From October 2003 until December 2004 Mr. Callahan deployed to Operation Iraqi Freedom with the US Army’s first Stryker Brigade Combat Team and served as a Platoon Leader, Executive Officer, and Company Commander in 1-23 Infantry “Tomahawks”.
-In addition to his service in Iraq, Patrick led an Escort Platoon and conducted over 300 burial and ceremonial missions in the military district of Washington DC and Arlington National Cemetery as a member of the oldest active Infantry Regiment in the US Army, 1-3 Infantry “The Old Guard”.
-Mr. Callahan finished his military career after a successful Company Command in the oldest reserve Infantry Battalion in the US Army, 1-181 Infantry.
+While deployed, Patrick saw combat in every major city in Iraq and his Stryker Brigade served as the U.S. Army’s premier quick reaction force.
+Following his service in Iraq, Patrick led an Escort Platoon and conducted over 300 burial and ceremonial missions in the military district of Washington DC and Arlington National Cemetery as a member of the oldest active Infantry Regiment in the US Army, 1-3 Infantry “The Old Guard”.
+Mr. Callahan finished his military career after a successful Company Command in the oldest Infantry Battalion in the US Army, 1-181 Infantry.

-In addition to his role as Chief Executive Officer at CSI, Patrick is currently serving on the Board of Directors of ADG, CSI, Red Triangle, LLC, and BlackBox Biometrics, Inc.
+In addition to his role as Chief Executive Officer at ADG, Patrick is currently serving on the Board of Directors of ADG, CSI, Red Triangle, LLC, and BlackBox Biometrics, Inc.

 During his career he has spearheaded turnarounds, completed multiple acquisitions and integrations, formed strategic alliances and led greenfield and major plant upgrade projects.
 Mr. Bitsakakis holds a BSc from Wilfrid Laurier University and an MBA from the Ivey Business School at the University of Western Ontario.